Talk to an Experienced Child Custody Lawyer in Houston

 Are Parenting Classes Required in Custody Cases?

 Many courts require parents to take parenting classes when custody is an issue.
 There are many court approved courses online and in person.
-However, Ramos Law Group’s child custody lawyer recommend that all clients verify that the preferred course is acceptable to the court in question.
+However, Ramos Law Group’s child custody lawyer in Houston recommend that all clients verify that the preferred course is acceptable to the court in question.

 Please keep in mind that some courts do not accept online classes and/or have a few select providers they prefer.
 As a rule, call the court and verify before registering.